kernelorg-mirror/docs_docsko_korg/source/gitolite/transparency-log.rst

     MIME-Version: 1.0
     Content-Transfer-Encoding: 7bit

-If there are any attachments, the message will be MIME-formatted, otherwise it will be a text/plain message.
+If there are any attachments, the message will be multipart/mixed, otherwise it will be a simple text/plain message.

 ::